ToAmano/MLWC/docs/tutorial/getting-started_2.rst

  Convert smiles to xyz
 =====================================

+Let us go to the ``make_xyz`` directory.
 To begin with, we build an initial structure for CPMD.
 Let us prepare a csv file containing smiles.

 .. code-block:: bash